Haflullah/Haflullah/README.md

 **Rajarata University of Sri Lanka**

 **Team Members**:

-M.N.M Haflullah,
+M.N.M Haflullah

-Sivalojan.S,
+Sivalojan.S

-Inthuja.S,
+Inthuja.S

-M.S.F Nazeeha,
+M.S.F Nazeeha

-M.R.M Shimer,
+M.R.M Shimer

 M.N.M Asmath

 **Project Overview**:

 This project focuses on analyzing fungi colonies on bread using Python and OpenCV.
 The main objective is to detect and analyze the growth patterns of fungi over time.

 **Experiment Media**:

 Bread: Used as the medium for fungi growth.

 **Tools and Technologies**:

-Python,
+Python

 OpenCV